hiho817/grpc_core/README.md

 This is the basic ServiceServer/Client protocol, if you launch multiple Server on one service, only the last one works functionally.

 # Use self-defined message defined in grpc_core
-Self-defined messages are defined in the *robot_protos* file Please refer to [grpc_node_test](https://github.com/kyle1548/grpc_node_test) for usage instructions.
+Self-defined messages are defined in the *robot_protos* file.
+Please refer to [grpc_node_test](https://github.com/kyle1548/grpc_node_test) for usage instructions.